hairyf/naive-ui-pro-components/docs/components/form/index.md

 Advanced forms are based on the principles of functional programming and abstract the form data into a JavaScript object.
 By manipulating and encapsulating this object, the form data becomes more reusable and maintainable.

-::: demo src="./demo/basic.vue" title="Basic" twoslash
+::: demo twoslash src="./demo/basic.vue" title="Basic"
 Advanced forms are defined using `defineForm`, which returns an instance of a form object.
 It restructures the form data and provides excellent TypeScript support.
 :::

-::: demo src="./demo/array.vue" title="Schema" twoslash
+::: demo twoslash src="./demo/array.vue" title="Schema"
 `defineForm` also supports array/object schemas.
 When defining an array, the `key` is required and it merges the fields within the array.
 :::

-::: demo src="./demo/grid.vue" title="Grid"
+::: demo twoslash src="./demo/grid.vue" title="Grid"
 Different fields can be set with different `span` values to achieve different grid layouts.
 :::

-::: demo src="./demo/props.vue" title="Form Component Settings"
+::: demo twoslash src="./demo/props.vue" title="Form Component Settings"
 The `props` attribute within the fields can be used to customize the form components.
 :::

-::: demo src="./demo/formItemProps.vue" title="Form Item Settings"
+::: demo twoslash src="./demo/formItemProps.vue" title="Form Item Settings"
 The `formItemProps` attribute within the fields allows for customization of the form items.
 It inherits all the properties of [n-form-item](https://www.naiveui.com/en-US/os-theme/components/form#FormItem-Props) and [n-grid-item](https://www.naiveui.com/en-US/os-theme/components/grid#GridItem-Props).
 :::

-::: demo src="./demo/field.vue" title="Form Fields"
+::: demo twoslash src="./demo/field.vue" title="Form Fields"
 `field` is an object description that can be a regular object.
 Fields can be separated from the form and provide additional capabilities through the `field` function.
 :::

-::: demo src="./demo/field-context.vue" title="Field Context"
+::: demo twoslash src="./demo/field-context.vue" title="Field Context"
 The `field|withConfig` method can accept the current form instance for validation combinations.
 :::

-::: demo src="./demo/field-render.vue" title="Field Rendering"
+::: demo twoslash src="./demo/field-render.vue" title="Field Rendering"
 The `renderItem` attribute allows for custom rendering of form items.
 For complex content, it is recommended to use tsx for writing.
 :::

-::: demo src="./demo/clone.vue" title="Field Cloning"
+::: demo twoslash src="./demo/clone.vue" title="Field Cloning"
 The `clone` method can be used on fields returned by the `field` function to create a new cloned field, avoiding reference sharing of field data.
 :::

-::: demo src="./demo/toolbars.vue" title="Toolbars"
+::: demo twoslash src="./demo/toolbars.vue" title="Toolbars"
 By enabling the `toolbars` mode, the grid will be fixed as `0:24 742:6 1394:4`.
 You can customize the content of the right-side toolbar using the `toolbars` slot.
 :::